-Catenary arches, once built, are self-supporting.
+Once built, catenary arches are self-supporting.
 The arch itself is an upside-down replica of the curve produced when a heavy rope or chain is hung from two points on the same horizontal plane.
 Like sprung arches, catenary arches must be supported by a form while they are being constructed.

 Catenary arch kilns are often quite beautiful because it is a graceful form.
 However, the interior does not lend itself to an efficient use of space in the stack area.

 Many versions of hill-climbing kilns utilize catenary arches in their structure.
 The real hallmark, however, is that these kilns are built on a slope.
 The slope itself acts as a natural chimney, enhancing the kiln's draw.

 Multi-chambered hill-climbing kilns are often downdraft in style.
 Hill-climbing kilns that are one long chamber are often closer to an updraft air-flow pattern.

-Examples of hill-climbing kilns include ancient kilns built in Britain during the Roman occupation and the anagama kilns... which are experiencing a revival in Japan and elsewhere.
+Examples of hill-climbing kilns include the ancient kilns built in Britain during the Roman occupation.
+It's also seen in anagama kilns, which are experiencing a revival in Japan and elsewhere.

 Bottle kilns and their very close relatives, beehive kilns, are generally indistinguishable.
-Many people use the terms interchangeably, although the older beehive style does not have a flue at the top, whereas a bottle kiln does add a short chimney.
+Many people use the terms interchangeably.
+However, the older beehive style does not have a flue at the top, whereas a bottle kiln does have a short chimney.

 These kilns are shaped in a circular cone, dome, or bottle form.
 They are often built on or out from a vertical wall, where the firebox is located.
 They are updraft kilns and during the Industrial Age were typically fired with coal.
-Most bottle kilns... still being fired today are used in industry, but seem to be disappearing as continuous kilns become more common.
+Most bottle kilns still being fired today are used in industry, but even they seem to be disappearing as continuous kilns become more common.